Return of Foreign Service Training Certificate

 The hope in offering the foreign service certificate is it will offer a way for NCCU students to get a foot in the door for a career.

-“The Foreign Service has lagged behind in taking advantage of the diversity of the country and representing that diversity in the embassies abroad,” Cooper said.
+“The Foreign Service has lagged behind in taking advantage of the uniqueness of the country and embassies abroad,” Cooper said.

 The U.S. Foreign Service employs about 15,600 people and has 276 posts abroad.